WiktorAdamczyk1/Mastery-helper/README.md

 *  Browse information about champions with the ability to sort and filter.
 *  Leaderboard with information about chosen summoners to easily compare their progress.
 *  Aram helper that only shows progress of chosen champions, to help quickly find the champion with lowest mastery score.
+*  Calculate amount of games/days left to achieve level 5 mastery on every champion.

 ## Endpoints